greatnortherncircuits/de7301-docs/source/installation.rst

 .. warning::

-    If one of these steps fail, immediately remove 12V power
+    If one of these steps fail, immediately remove 12V power and contact support.

 * Leave the DE7301 USB Cable Disconnected
 * Connect IC7300 to dummy load, if available.